cheran99/End-to-End-DevSecOps-Pipeline-with-CI-CD/README.md

 Now that the resources have been provisioned, the next steps will be to provision a Cloud SQL instance and database, build an application, containerise it with Docker, push the Docker image to Artifact Registry, and deploy it to Cloud Run.

-### Provisioning Cloud SQL With Terraform
+### Provisioning Cloud SQL and Cloud Composer Environment With Terraform

-Before building an application, the MySQL instance and database need to be implemented so that the Flask application can connect to them.
+Before building an application, the MySQL instance, database, and Cloud Composer Environment need to be implemented so that the Flask application can connect to them.
+The Cloud Composer Environment is where the environmental variables such as instance connection name, username, password, and database name will be stored so that when the Flask application runs, it can use these variables to connect to the MySQL instance.
 In the WSL terminal, change the directory to the `terraform` directory.
 Once you are in this directory, initialise Terraform using the following command:
 ```
 terraform init
 ```